 USA: Atonement, Tennessee

 This is a work of fiction.
 Characters, names, places, and incidents are either the product of the author’s imagination or are used fictitiously, and any resemblance to actual persons, living or dead, business establishments, locales, or events is entirely coincidental.

-Copyright © July 2, 2017 by Teagan Ríordáin Geneviene
+Copyright © 2019 by Rob Goldstein and Teagan Ríordáin Geneviene

 All rights reserved.

 No part of this work may be reproduced, scanned, or distributed in any printed or electronic form without permission.
 Please do not participate in or encourage piracy of copyrighted materials in violation of the author’s rights.